CoderzHub1/backend-todo_application/README.md

 ## Development Notes

 - Passwords are hashed using bcrypt with a cost factor of 12 (DEFAULT_COST)
+- JWT tokens are generated using HS256 algorithm with a configurable secret key (defaults to "my_jwt_secret123")
 - All API endpoints return JSON responses
 - Database operations use MongoDB drivers with async/await pattern
 - The application uses Tokio for async runtime
+- JWT tokens contain user email in the claims and can be verified without database access

-`Note: this readme.md is AI generated but the the details contained are correct`
+`Note: this readme.md is AI generated but the the details contained about the usage of the API are checked and are completely correct`